antebudimir/eslint-plugin-vanilla-extract/README.md

 - Support for multiple vanilla-extract APIs (e.g., `style`, `styleVariants`, `recipe`, `globalStyle`, `fontFace`, etc.).
 - `no-empty-style-blocks` rule to disallow empty blocks.
 - Recommended ESLint configuration for the plugin.
+- `no-zero-unit` rule to disallow units when the value is zero.
 - Comprehensive rule testing.

 ### Current Work

-- `no-zero-unit` rule to disallow units when the value is zero.
+- `no-unknown-unit` rule to disallow unknown units.

 ### Upcoming Features

-- `no-unknown-units` rule to disallow unknown units.
-- `no-number-trailing-zeros` rule to disallow trailing zeros in numbers.
+- `no-number-trailing-zero` rule to disallow trailing zeros in numbers.
 - `no-px-unit` rule to disallow use of `px` units with configurable whitelist.
 - `prefer-logical-properties` rule to enforce use of logical properties.
 - `prefer-theme-tokens` rule to enforce use of theme tokens instead of hard-coded values when available.